-Skills in ERCP and endoscopic ultrasound are not required.
+Skills in advanced endoscopy and endoscopy training are welcomed.
+Skills in ERCP and endoscopic ultrasound are not required for this position.

 Inpatient Care

 Gastroenterology patients are nursed on a dedicated gastroenterology ward comprising 27 beds (Okement Ward), plus outlying patients on allied surgical wards.
 This provides facilities for the investigation and management of acute and elective patients with gastroenterological problems.
 A Higher Care Unit for patients with upper gastrointestinal haemorrhage and severe liver disease is proposed to be incorporated into the ward.